 EMS Ambulance PCR Software in the Cloud

-AngelTrack’s built-in PCR supports Car, Wheelchair, Gurney, BLS, ALS/MICU, Fixed-wing, Rotary-wing, On-scene labs, and Telemedicine service calls, for both non-emergency transport and 911.
+AngelTrack’s built-in PCR supports car, wheelchair, gurney, BLS, ALS/MICU, fixed-wing, rotary-wing, on-scene labs, telemedicine service calls, and all NFIRS modules… both emergency and non-emergency, transport and no-transport.
 It is HIPAA-compliant and highly secure, has all necessary legal forms built right in, and captures electronic signatures using any touchscreen device (including smartphones).
 Patients sign their name using their fingertip.

 "Bring Your Own Device"

-AngelTrack’s PCR runs anywhere, on any device, desktop and mobile.
+AngelTrack’s NEMSIS+NFIRS report editor runs anywhere, on any device, desktop and mobile.

-Use the mobile EMS cost estimate page to see exactly what different mobile devices will cost over time.
+Use the mobile cost estimator page to see exactly what different mobile devices will cost over time.

 No more paper.
 No more spreadsheets.
+No more installing and updating apps on various devices.
 No more synchronizing data back at the station.
-No more Flash, Java, or Silverlight.

 iPad Mini (IOS)